asmeureanu/led_control_server/README.md

 ---------------
 ###Remote Control Web Application

-   Part not yet submitted yet to the project
+   Part not yet submitted to the project will follow.
+   Contains basic web application for controlling all the RGB LED lamps in my household.

 ---------------
 ###Mqtt Server (mosquitto)